 Each year, every member of staff at Newcastle Hospitals is invited to take part in the NHS staff survey, the largest survey of staff opinion in the UK.
-It gathers views on staff experience at work around key themes, and includes a focus on appraisal and development, health and wellbeing, staff engagement and involvement and raising concerns.
+It gathers views on staff experience at work around key themes, and includes a focus on staff experience and engagement, health and wellbeing, appraisal and development and raising concerns.

 We encourage all of our staff to complete the staff survey.
 You can help us to focus on the things which are important to you and help to inform positive changes for our future.